shader-slang/spec/expressions.md

 ```

 Note:
-In both checking and synthesis judgements, the condition} of a conditional expression is checked against the `Bool` type.
+In both checking and [=synthesis judgements=], the condition} of a conditional expression is checked against the `Bool` type.

 In the checking judgement, the then} and else} expressions are both checked against the expected type.